roloje777/mg-bits-and-bytes-blog/pt/_posts/cuslture-and-arts/2024-09-08-leonard_couhan.md

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
 lng_pair: leonard_cohen
-title: Suzanne - Read Before You Sign
+title: Suzanne - Leia antes de assinar

 # post specific
 # if not specified, .name will be used from _data/owner/[language].yml